-As searching, using, and managing test data takes lots of time and effort from the testers, this area should be prone to errors because whole automation testing relies on it.
+As searching, using, and managing test data takes lots of time and effort from the testers, this area should be prone to errors because whole QA automation relies on it.

-To take maximum advantage of technology, the users must deeply understand it so that its implementation brings true benefits for their business.
-We at codeautomation.ai keep in mind the rules mentioned above in order to improve our automation testing needs and to fulfill our customers’ requirements.
+To take maximum advantage of technology, the users must deeply understand it so that its implementation brings true benefits to their business.
+We at Codeautomation.ai keep in mind the rules mentioned above in order to improve our automation testing needs and to fulfill our customers’ requirements.